dachev/nQuery/README.md

     node test.js

 ## Demo
-To run the tests, go to the `examples` directory and run
+To run the demo, go to the `examples` directory and run
     node web.js

 ## How to use